salilkanade/NYCTaxiWebApp/README.md

 ---

 # Part 4 - Connect the Web App to Azure SignalR

+In Part 4, we will now be adding some code to make the map interactive and functional.

 - Add the following script snippet to your `index.html` file to add the **signalR.js** dependencies to your web app.